AdobeDocs/platform-learn.en/help/platform/data-generator/import-sample-data.md

 ### Authenticate

+Next you need to need to authenticate and generate a user token.
+Please be aware that the token-generation methods used in this tutorial are suitable for non-production use only.
+Local Signing loads a JavaScript library from a 3rd-party host, and Remote signing sends the private key to an Adobe owned and operated web service.
+While Adobe does not store this private key, production keys should never be shared with anyone.

 1. Open the `Authentication` collection, Select the `IMS: JWT Generate + Auth via User Token` POST request, and click `SEND` to authenticate and obtain the access token.

     ![Collections Import](../assets/data-generator/images/authentication.png)